Preschool, Synagogue and Temple Staff

 Other days may be affected and you will be notified by telephone if changes in the schedule will happen.
 Those decisions will be made by the JCP Director.

-Please watch the local television stations and radio stations for the closing and delay information for Roanoke City.
-I you still have doubts, call the director for clarification.
+Please check your Brightwheel messages, or watch the local television stations and radio stations for the closing and delay information for Roanoke City.
+If you still have doubts, call the director for clarification.

 Emergency Procedures

 The Jewish Community Preschool is committed to providing the safest possible environment for your children.
-In the event of an emergency- weather-related or due to conditions in our county- parents will be called by the staff of the preschool to notify them of what actions need to be taken.
+In the event of an emergency—weather-related or due to conditions in our county—parents will be notified via Brightwheel or called by the staff of the preschool to notify them of what actions need to be taken.

 Discipline Policy